TAP Digital Media Ventures Corporation: TAP Go

-TAP Go is TAP DMV's official over-the-top (OTT) app and browser-based subscription service which allows users to stream Live TV Channels and Video On Demand content over the internet.
-It contains livestreaming of the company's cable channels and selected live sporting events, restricted to Philippine territory only.
+TAP Go was TAP DMV's official over-the-top (OTT) app and browser-based subscription service which allows users to stream Live TV Channels and Video On Demand content over the internet.
+It contained livestreaming of the company's cable channels and selected live sporting events, restricted to Philippine territory only.
 In November 2020, TAP Go suspended its operations indefinitely to give way for system maintenance, although its sister site (PremierFootball.ph) continues to operate.
 The service was resumed on August 14, 2021.
+The service was relaunched in October 2022 with additional live TV channels from third-party content providers like Warner Bros.
+Discovery Asia-Pacific, Paramount Networks EMEAA, Rock Entertainment Holdings, and ABS-CBN.
+In addition, TAP Go has also offers in-house FAST/linear channels through a partnership with Endeavor Streaming, namely: Laff, Crime TV, Comic U, and Game Show Central.